Domain Name Rights Coalition

 The Domain Name Rights Coalition is an American nonprofit organization founded in 1996 by Kathryn Kleiman and Mikki Barry to protect the interests of domain name registrants in Domain Name System policy development.

-1996-2004: First Iteration
+1996-2004: First iteration

 The organization was established to educate Internet users about the need to protect Internet communications; to ensure that governance of the Internet is democratic and representative of the broadest group of individuals, small and large businesses, and public interest and consumer groups; and to ensure that domain name and trademark disputes appropriately recognize the traditional balance of free speech and narrow trademark protection.

 Its original directors were Mike Doughney, Kathryn Kleiman, and Harold Feld.
 Subsequent directors were Dan Steinberg, Jay Fenello, Bret Fausett, and Karl Auerbach.

 In a 1999 House hearing, Barry said the organization was primarily founded to respond to Network Solution's domain name dispute policy which she said "stifled the rights of individuals and small businesses to choose domain names."

-The organization ceased to exist in late 2004.
+The organization continues to exist in 2024.